MrGiddy/printf/README.md

 * You don't have to handle field width
 * You don't have to handle precision
 * You don't have to handle the length modifiers

+### 2. Handle %b
+Handle the following conversion specifiers:
+* b: the unsigned int argument is converted to binary